sbrandstaeter/queens/.github/pull_request_template.md

 - [ ] My commit messages mention the appropriate issue numbers (advised but optional).
 - [ ] I mention the appropriate issue numbers in this PR.
 - [ ] I updated documentation where necessary.
-- [ ] I updated the README.md where necessary
-- [ ] I have added as (few,) small and fast tests as possible to cover my changes.
+- [ ] I have added tests to cover my changes.

 ## Additional Information
 <!--